I love dogs almost as much as I love writing (sometimes more if I have writer's block). And food. And volunteering. And books (duh).

 For those of us who aren't social butterflies, making conversation with people who aren't close friends or family can be a nerve-wracking task.
 While other people seem to have an unlimited supply of stories to tell and topics to discuss, introverts can struggle to find anything to say.
 Or you may spend so much time rehearsing what you'll say in your head you might lose the opportunity to say it.

-However, I've come to discover that while I may never be a 100% comfortable holding a conversation with an acquaintance, it is possible to become better at it over time.
-So here is my guide to talking to people you don't know very well--and NOT hating every second of it.
+However, I've come to discover that while I may never be 100% comfortable holding a conversation with an acquaintance, it is possible to become better at it over time.
+So here is my guide to talking to people you don't know very well and NOT hating every second of it.

-Tip 1: Stick with the basics (yes, even the weather)
+1. Stick with the basics (yes, even the weather).

-Once you've started the conversation have an idea of where you'd like it to go.
-Are you really private?
+Once you've started the conversation, have an idea of where you'd like it to go.
 Take cues from what your conversation partner is saying to ask questions for more details.
-With the focus on them you'll just have to keep prompting them for further information; they'll do the rest of the conversation leg work.
-Or if you're the opposite and don't like to ask questions for fear of seeming nosey, let them ask you a question and answer with enough detail to illicit another question. if they don't ask another pick a new basic topic (like above) to discuss.
+With the focus on them, you'll only have to keep prompting them for further information; they'll do the rest of the conversation leg work.
+Or if you're the opposite and don't like to ask questions for fear of seeming nosey, let them ask you a question and answer with enough detail to illicit another question.
+If they don't ask another, pick a new basic topic to discuss.

-Tip 3: Pick a positive feature to focus on
+3. Pick a positive feature to focus on.

-Often introverts have a subconscious tendency to think that the person they're talking to would rather be talking to someone else.
+Introverts have a subconscious tendency to think that the person they're talking to would rather be talking to someone else.
 Don't let these thoughts fool you as they're almost always wrong!
-If you start to feel this way when you're faced with having a conversation with someone you're not close to pick a positive feature about yourself and focus on it.
+If you start to feel this way, pick a positive feature about yourself and focus on it.
 It could be your optimistic attitude, your great laugh, or your listening skills.
 Whatever it is remember it and that you are an extremely valuable conversation partner.

-Unlike what is ingrained in us from a young age, we don't always have to be socializing.
-If you'd rather sit quietly by yourself or wander around with your own thoughts you are more than entitled to that alone time.
+We don't always have to be socializing.
+If you'd rather sit quietly by yourself or wander around with your own thoughts, you are more than entitled to that alone time.
 If you've made some excellent connections with people at work or elsewhere and feel a little overwhelmed, sometimes the best thing you can do is take some time to yourself.
 You'll rejuvenate yourself for more talking instead of burning yourself out.